The above cartoon was produced by an anonymous cartoonist.

 12-16-07.
 After slogging through the swamp yesterday, my foot is now throbbing again.
 It looks like I'm going to be restricted to the kayak for a while.
 I'll have to let my foot recover for a few days before getting back out there.

 12-17-07.
 One of my friends has a poster-sized copy of a high-quality photo of the Pearl.
-There's no legend on the photo, but it's clearly not the visible spectrum.
+There’s no legend on the photo, but it’s clearly not the visible spectrum.
 Different tree species show up in different colors, and cypresses really stand out from other species.
 Individual trees are resolved, and several of the cypresses that we have climbed show up in the photo.
 The mother of all cypress groves is lined up in a row that runs for a few miles through the most remote part of the Wildlife Management Area.
-I've seen part of this grove from Tree 5, but I hadn't realized the extent of it.
+I’ve seen part of this grove from Tree 5, but I hadn’t realized the extent of it.
 It seems to be an ideal location for a roost, and Tree 5 provides an excellent lookout point for monitoring birds flying between that grove and the hardwoods.
-I forgot to mention something about the tree that we climbed a few days ago.
-On the way up, I noticed a large cavity that was under construction.
-The chisel marks appeared to be about twice as wide as typical pileated chisel marks.
-This is one of the trees that stands out in the photo.
-It's one of the few large cypresses in that area.
-I didn't measure the chisel marks since I wasn't expecting to find them and didn't carry anything up the tree for measuring (including reading glasses).
-It's nice to be able to inspect cavities from up close.

 12-19-07.
 A local birder reported seeing a female ivorybill in the pines a little over a mile to the north of where I had a possible sighting a few weeks ago.
 There are many stands of dead pines in that area.
-The sighting was in late June, which is consistent with Stoddard's observations of ivorybills in pine forests during the summer and fall.
-A friend saw a raccoon with a large can stuck on its head yesterday here at Stennis.
-The poor animal must have found a little food left in the bottom of the can.
-The can was stuck on fairly tight and completely covered the raccoon's head, but my friend was able to pull it off.
+The sighting was in late June, which is consistent with Stoddard’s observations of ivorybills in pine forests during the summer and fall.

 12-20-07.
 I visited the area of the June sighting.
 The habitat is poor in that area, but the bird was flying from a direction where there are lots of dead trees.
 One of these days, I need to take a flight over the pines in and around Stennis and look for large stands of dead trees.
 Searching in the pines doesn't seem promising, but a look from the air might provide some ideas.
 I got the idea for climbing cypresses while crossing the I-10 bridge at the Louisiana-Mississippi border.
 At first, I wished that I could stop on the bridge and watch from there, but then I saw several cypresses towering over the surrounding trees.